|

 Instructions

-1. In a large bowl.
-Combine the oats, baking soda, baking powder, flour and cinnamon.
-Stir to combine.
+2. In a large bowl or the bowl of a stand mixer.
+Combine the (dry ingredients) oats, baking soda, baking powder, flour, and cinnamon.

-2. In a separate smaller bowl crack the eggs, add the vanilla and the coconut oil.
-If your coconut oil is solid you can melt it a bit in a sauce pan to help bring it to a softer or even liquid consistency to make it easy to mix.
+3. In a medium bowl blend the brown sugar, eggs, vanilla and coconut oil.
+If your coconut oil is solid from a cold room you can melt it a bit in a saucepan to help bring it to a softer or even liquid consistency to make it easier to incorporate.

-7. When the cookie dough is mixed, line a sheet pan with parchment paper.
+6. When the cookie dough is ready, line a sheet pan with parchment paper.

 Notes